10 of the Most Common Questions for a Phoenix Car Accident Attorney

 Q: Do I need to hire a Phoenix car accident attorney after a motor vehicle accident?

 A: If you’d like to recover the full compensation you deserve for injuries and property damage you suffered in an auto wreck, it is crucial that you consult with an experienced lawyer.
 Your Phoenix car accident lawyer will provide a range of services — from the investigation of the facts, opening up negotiations with the responsible parties, filing your claims, handling communication with other parties, including insurance providers, and much more — that are invaluable as you begin the process of litigation.

 Q: How long do I have to report the accident to my insurance company?

 A: Arizona law does not require you to report your accident to your insurance provider, but your auto insurance policy contract will likely require you to do so within a specified period of time.
 Generally, you’ll have a few days to report the accident to your insurer.
 Your insurance provider is not your ally, however, so don’t accept a settlement offer until you have consulted with a Phoenix car accident attorney.

 Q: Do I need to file a police report if I was involved in a car crash?

 A: If you or someone else involved in the accident has suffered an injury, then one of the drivers involved in the accident will have to report the incident to the relevant law enforcement authorities.
-Filing a police report is especially important if the accident was caused by another driver’s negligence.
+Filing a police report, even in a fender bender, is especially important if the accident was caused by another driver’s negligence.
 The auto accident report can help substantiate your claim and serve as evidence in your defense.
 Still, it is no substitute for hiring legal representation.
 While the police report can significantly help your claim, the experience of a personal injury attorney who focuses their practice on car accidents can mean the difference between getting little or no compensation after your crash and getting the maximum damages you deserve and are rightfully entitled to.